khoirmuhammad/Linq/README.md

 ## Introduction
 I deliberate creating this repository in order to get deep knowledge for myself, about complex query using linq.
-Also I'm not forget to create equivalent query in store procedure so I able to easy remember, what does the LINQ mean that written by me
+Also I'm not forget to create equivalent query in store procedure so I able to easy remember, what does the LINQ mean that written by me.

+This project is created using Database First Approach

 Here, I have several tables relation